Student Spotlight: Susan Dose

 “I met with the Financial Assistance office in regards to loans, my 10-year game plan and how I felt I might lose momentum,” she said.
 “I was provided valuable information on scholarships.
 I had the misconception that only ‘young’ students are given these opportunities.
 I was directed to some scholarships that I qualified for, and I applied and was selected as the recipient.”

-Dose also organized the COD chapter of the Association of Students in Construction Management and was elected its first president.
+Dose also organized the College of DuPage chapter of the Association of Students in Construction Management and was elected its first president.

 “In the last two decades, I have discovered what I have a passion for, what makes my heart fill with excitement.
 It is the function and form of construction along with the intricacies of the design while working with the team to see a project come to fruition,” she said.
 “I would ultimately like to teach others, through my passion, how to take a two-dimensional idea and bring it to a 3-D form.
 With the right materials, tools and management, along with being safety conscious, students of construction can build a structure correctly that is code compliant, has integrity and can withstand the test of time for generations to come.